saaemfaridi/Finance-Dashboard/README.md

 # Finance Dashboard
+`Version: 1.0`

-This is a pretty basic Command Line Interface Personal Finance Dashboard.
+This is a basic Command Line Interface Personal Finance Dashboard.

-#### Spoiler

-This project is originally designed to be a python flask Web Inerface based advanced Personal Finance Dashboard.
+`| Spoiler: This project is originally designed to be a python flask Web Inerface based advanced Personal Finance Dashboard.
-Web Interface work is in progress till the command line interface version is public.
+Web Interface work is in progress till the command line interface version is public. |`

-#### Version

-Current version: **1.0**

 ## Usage